SecondeJK/nexmo-developer/_use_cases/en/client-sdk-sendinblue-order-confirm.md

 The application is then created.

-The file `vonage_app.json` is created in the project directory containing the Application ID, anem and the private key.
+The file `vonage_app.json` is created in the project directory containing the Application ID, name and the private key.

 **8.** Open the `.env` file in your project directory with an editor.